Grass fed meat is leaner, denser, less watery, and far more flavorful than other meat.

 This is affected by mainly two things:

 You should use tongs instead of a fork to turn steaks.
-Same as above,
+Same as above, your losing valuable juices every time you poke it with a fork.

 The best temps for grass fed steaks are as follows: